-Although there is no guarantee of safety during an earthquake, identifying potential hazards ahead of time and planning in advance can save lives and significantly reduce injuries and damage to property.
+Identifying potential hazards ahead of time and planning in advance can save lives and reduce injuries and damage to property.

 If you are: